The only thing worth watching about Ghost Ship is that legendary/notorious opening slaughterfest.

 Ghost Ship Synopsis

 Jack Ferriman, a weather service pilot, approaches a salvage crew with claims of having repeatedly seen a mysterious ship in the Bering Sea.
 Days later, the crew and Ferriman locate the ship and discover it is the SS Antonia Graza, an Italian ocean liner that vanished 40 years ago.
-As the crew prepare to tug the liner back to shore, various supernatural threats begin to happen, leading Epps, the only female in the group, to suspect something sinister is at hand.
+As the crew prepares to tug the liner back to shore, various supernatural threats begin to happen.
+Leading Epps, the only female in the group, to suspect something sinister is at hand.

 I’ve recently reviewed two older horror movies that were heavily panned during their releases.